erikdubois/Arc-Theme-Colora/README.md

 Other names and themes that I created are in the themes <b>folder</b>.
 They are always 'old'.

-If you run the scripts on the latest version of the github of horst <b>then</b> you will have the most recent version with the latest bug fixes.
+If you run the scripts on the latest version of the github of Horst <b>then</b> you will have the most recent version with the latest bug fixes.

 # Just want to download the themes not build them.